Embark on our 2018 Tuscany Study Tour with on site professional-level instruction

 - An auspicious start to the day with a visit and tasting at Tenuta San Guido and the most venerable of the Super Tuscans, Sassicaia.

-- After a light lunch in a wine bar in Bolgheri, continue on to Suvereto and Gualdo del Re, the great organic producer in the Val di Cornia DOCG.
+- In Suvereto, visit Gualdo del Re, the great organic producer in the Val di Cornia DOCG.

-- Arrive in Siena, one of the most beautiful cities in Italy, and check into 4-star Hotel Athena.
-The evening is yours to discover this incredible city and dine at one of our suggested restaurants.
+- Arrive in Siena, one of Italy’s most beautiful cities, and check into 4-star Hotel NH Siena.
+The evening is yours to discover this incredible city and dine at one of its fine restaurants.

-- Visits and tastings today at three top producers like Casanova di Neri, Maronetto, Biondi Santi or Il Poggioni, with lunch at a fine restaurant along the way (TBD).
+- Great visits and tastings today in this classic Tuscany appellation, at three top producers like Canalicchio di Sopra, Il Marroneto, Biondi Santi or Il Poggioni.

-- Move on to Radda in Chianti and check in to 4-star Relais Vignale in the village center.
+- Move on to Radda in Chianti and check in to historic 4-star Palazzo Leopoldo.

 - Your first visit is at Isole e Olena.
 Here Paolo De Marchi produces the 100% Sangiovese Cepparello, hailed as one of the greatest expressions of Sangiovese from Tuscany today.